shanghuiyang/astar/README.md

 ```

-find a path using the scene map.
+find a path using the tilemap.
 ```go
 package main